matthew-devonport/2020-17-09/README.md

 You can view a dashboard UI design I have made by cloning this repository.

-After you will follow these instructions on your terminal:
+After you clone this repository, please follow these instructions on your terminal:

 ```
 cd 2020-17-09